gschick3/parser-racket/README.md

 # racket-parser

 A partial parser written in Racket for a simple programming language.
-See my [version in C](https://github.com/gschick3/parser-c) as well.
+See my bigger and better [version in C](https://github.com/gschick3/parser-c) as well (it actually creates a parse tree).

 ## Language Grammar